The museums map: Mapping access to England’s museums

 Museums hold our collective memory for current and future generations.
 They are institutions at the heart of our local communities, and central to culture, education and tourism.

-Given museums’ importance, and in the context of the current review of museums in England that is underway, we have systematically studied access to them in England using an interactive map that we are launching today.
+Given museums’ importance, and in the context of the current review of museums in England that is underway, we have systematically studied access to them in England using an interactive map.
 The map allows museum access to be examined from the perspective of:

 national access to museums overall (the distance layer);

 the size of populations surrounding museums (the museums layer);

 the number of museums across local authorities and regions, relative to the number of people living in these areas (the area layer).

 The museums analysed are those in England that are members of Arts Council England’s accredited museum scheme.
 This scheme covers museums that apply to the scheme and are certified as meeting certain standards.
 This will not capture museums that are not members of the scheme, it does though include all of the largest public collections in England and a significant proportion of all English museums with just over 1300 accredited institutions in total.
 Using accredited museums also has the benefit that the institutions have been certified as being a museum according to consistent criteria.

 Below are a number of findings from the analysis, with some guidance on how to see them by interacting with the map:

 People who can travel are able to access a significant number of museums within their local area.
 Although there tend to be more museums in areas with higher levels of population, the accredited museums are still spread across England, Over 90 per cent of the population in England have at least 25 accredited museums within 40km of them.

 How to see this on the map.
 To explore this go to the distance layer.
 Changing the slider in the left-hand corner alters the distance around an area within which museum access is measured.
 As you increase the distance, people around the country are able to access more museums as they can travel further to reach them.
 Hovering over the map shows the number of museums that are accessible within the distance set by the slider.